NorimNori/intro-component-singup-form/README.md

 -  [JavaScript](https://developer.mozilla.org/es/docs/Web/JavaScript) -  This link leads to the official Mozilla Developer Network (MDN) JavaScript documentation.
 It offers a comprehensive guide to understanding JavaScript, covering the language's syntax, concepts, and features.
 The resource is perfect for both beginners and advanced developers who want to dive deeper into JavaScript fundamentals and best practices.

 -  [JavaScript Form Validation](https://www.w3schools.com/js/js_validation.asp) -  This link directs to a W3Schools article that explains JavaScript form validation.
 It provides an easy-to-follow guide on how to validate user input in forms, covering common checks such as ensuring fields are not empty and that email addresses are correctly formatted.
 The article is in Spanish, but can be easily translated using Google Chrome's translation feature.

+-  [EmailJS Tutorial Overview](https://www.emailjs.com/docs/tutorial/overview/) -   This link leads to the EmailJS tutorial overview, which provides step-by-step guidance on how to integrate EmailJS into your JavaScript application.
+The tutorial explains how to set up an EmailJS account, connect email services, and send emails directly from client-side code without needing a backend.
+It's a beginner-friendly resource with clear instructions and example code to help you get started quickly.
+The page is in English, but you can translate it easily using Google Chrome’s translation feature.

 ##  👋 Author